github/docs/content/actions/reference/events-that-trigger-workflows.md

 The `schedule` event allows you to trigger a workflow at a scheduled time.

+{% note %}

+Note: Currently due to load `schedule` actions can have up to an hour delay, this is being looked into but please make considerations for this in the interim.

+{% endnote %}

 #### `schedule`

 | Webhook event payload | Activity types | `GITHUB_SHA` | `GITHUB_REF` |